 Wegener's revolutionary theory of continental drift, which proposed that the Earth's continents were once united in a single landmass called Pangaea, contradicted established beliefs and challenged traditional understanding of geology.
 Despite presenting strong evidences and correlations, Wegener's theory faced substantial resistance and dismissal from his contemporaries.

-Another major obstacle Wegener encountered was the lack of a compelling explanation for the mechanism that caused the movement of continents.
-This skepticism contributed to the rejection of his theory, as the scientific community demanded a comprehensive understanding of the process.
+Rejection from the geology community: Many geologists of Wegener's time were deeply committed to the prevailing theory of static continents.
+They were resistant to accepting a theory that suggested the continents were in motion and underwent extensive transformations over time. | Skepticism about the driving mechanism: Another major obstacle Wegener encountered was the lack of a compelling explanation for the mechanism that caused the movement of continents.
+This skepticism contributed to the rejection of his theory, as the scientific community demanded a comprehensive understanding of the process. |

-Wegener's theory was initially criticized for its reliance on limited geological, fossil, and paleoclimatic evidence.
-The lack of comprehensive data hindered the acceptance of his ideas, as scientists required more robust and diverse evidence to support such a radical departure from established theories.
+Limited evidence and data: Wegener's theory was initially criticized for its reliance on limited geological, fossil, and paleoclimatic evidence.
+The lack of comprehensive data hindered the acceptance of his ideas, as scientists required more robust and diverse evidence to support such a radical departure from established theories. | Communication barriers: Wegener faced difficulties in effectively communicating his ideas due to linguistic and cultural barriers.
+He primarily published in German, limiting the accessibility of his work to the wider scientific community, further impeding the acceptance of his theory. |

 Despite these challenges and enduring vehement criticism, Wegener's perseverance and determination laid the foundation for the development of the modern theory of plate tectonics.
 His tenacity in the face of adversity fueled further research, eventually leading to the acceptance of his groundbreaking ideas long after his death.